HomeEnvironmentAir Pollution Accounted For 8.1 Million Deaths Globally In 2021

 Air pollution is the second-leading risk factor for death globally, putting it ahead of tobacco and poor diet, according to the fifth edition of the State of Global Air report.

-The report has been prepared by the Health Effects Institute, an independent US-based non-profit research organization.
-The report has been produced for the first time in partnership with UNICEF.
+The Health Effects Institute, an independent US-based non-profit research organization, prepared the report in partnership with UNICEF for the first time.

 “Air pollution is having an increasing impact on human health, becoming the second leading global risk factor for death.
-The report found air pollution accounted for 8.1 million deaths globally in 2021,” the report said.
+The report found environmental Pollution accounted for 8.1 million deaths globally in 2021,” the report said.

 Beyond these deaths, many more millions of people are living with debilitating chronic diseases, putting tremendous strains on healthcare systems, economies, and societies due to air pollution.